leo1200/thin-films/README.md

 ![reflax](logo.svg)

-> The results from the paper can be reproduced using the scripts in the `paper` folder.
+> The results from the paper can be reproduced using the scripts in the [`paper`](paper/) folder, to regenerate all figures, have a look at [`paper/reproduce.py`](paper/reproduce.py).
+There we have also annotated which function creates which figure in the paper.

 `reflax` is an open-source `JAX` library for inferring thin film growth behavior, featuring differentiable interference forward models